dogecash/web-wallet/README.md

 #### SETTINGS TAB
 ##### Explorer
-_Note for devs if you want this to connect to your explorer you must set the CORS header to all otherwise local users won't be able to connect to your explorer_
+_Note for devs if you want this to connect to your explorer you must set the CORS header to all, otherwise local users won't be able to connect to your explorer_

 This is where you can change the explorer this currently is only set up for explorer.dogec.io which is the main current explorer.
 It is best to currently not mess with this setting as it will be developed more in the future.